PinchToDebug/Pihole-Tray/README.md

 ## 📜 License

-This project is licensed under the MIT License.<br>
+This project is licensed under the MIT License.\
 The project is built using [WPF UI](https://github.com/lepoco/wpfui), which is licensed under the [MIT License](https://github.com/lepoco/wpfui/blob/main/LICENSE).